Lecture Notes in Cosmology: Matching and CDM transfer function

-Therefore, the solution for $\delta_{\rm c}$ valid at all time and at small scales is the following:
+Therefore, the solution for $\delta_{\rm c}$ valid at all times and at small scales is the following:

-We can project this solution at late times, when matter dominates and thus neglect the decaying mode $D_2$ and write:
+We can project this solution at late times, when matter dominates, and thus neglect the decaying mode $D_2$ and write:

-Note again the separated dependence from $k$ and from the scale factor, being the growth function $D(a) = a$.
-This allows us to write the transfer function for CDM as follows, using Eq.~\eqref{keqdefinitionOm} in order to eliminate $a_{\rm eq}$:
+Note again the separated dependence from $k$ and from the scale factor, since the growth function is $D(a) = a$.
+This allows us to write the transfer function for CDM as follows, using Eq.~\eqref{keqdefinitionOm} to eliminate $a_{\rm eq}$:

-Recall that the factor $3\Phi_{\rm P}/2$ is the adiabatic initial condition on $\delta_{\rm c}$ and thus enters the primordial power spectrum.
-The above transfer function can be generalised including DE, if the latter does not cluster.
-If it is the case, as for the cosmological constant, its effect enters only the growth factor and in $k_{\rm eq}$ since, being another component and having the fixed total $\Omega_{\rm r0} + \Omega_{\rm m0} + \Omega_{\rm \Lambda} = 1$, the relative amount of radiation and matter has to change (usually the amount of radiation is fixed) and thus $k_{\rm eq}$ changes.
+Recall that the factor $3\Phi_{\rm P}/2$ is the adiabatic initial condition on $\delta_{\rm c}$, and thus enters the primordial power spectrum.
+The above transfer function can be generalized to include dark energy, if the latter does not cluster.
+If it is the case, as for the cosmological constant, its effect enters only the growth factor and in $k_{\rm eq}$, since, being another component and having the fixed total $\Omega_{\rm r0} + \Omega_{\rm m0} + \Omega_{\rm \Lambda} = 1$, the relative amount of radiation and matter has to change (usually, the amount of radiation is fixed) and thus $k_{\rm eq}$ changes.